ampotos/dynStruct/todo/future_work.md

 This file is the todo list of dynStruct.
 This are just ideas, ways to look, some of them can be impossible to do.

+# when reocrding an access, also record the base if the access is on form <base + disp + scale * index>
+       this can allow to detect sub sutructure, structure inside an address space (like return of mmap) this can also allow to detect stack structure more easily Also this will not make the isntrumentation more heavier than now and everything can be do in post processing

 # when -k is used change the name of the "struct" in the name by "array"
         Do the same when analysis is ran from the web_ui